 New to Residence Halls

 All first year students live in one of our designated first-year residence areas in Asbury, Skeath, or Wesley Halls.
 The floors are co-ed by wing with an upperclass Resident Assistant (RA) for each wing.
 All halls are protected by a "keyless" entry system.
 Each student is issued an ID card which will allow access to all residence halls during the designated hours and their assigned residence hall 24/7.

-Each hall is equipped with card swipe laundry facilities, a lounge with cable TV, and snack and soda machines.
-All residence hall rooms are wired with phone, cable TV and internet service.
+Each hall is equipped with card swipe laundry facilities, a lounge, and snack and soda machines.
+All residence hall rooms are wired with internet service.
 Microwaves, refrigerators, and TVs are also allowed (within certain safety limits).

 First year students are assigned a room by Residential Life staff based on preferences indicated on their Housing Agreement or on paperwork submitted during Orientation.
 Students may also choose their roommate if they wish.
 All campus buildings, including the Residence Halls are designated "Non-Smoking" areas.
 Special programming is offered through the First Year Residents Succeeding Together (FYRST) program to help students adjust to college living.